jakestutzman/markapdf/readme.markdown

 building of this library, is I wanted an easy way to create PDF books of documentation of Open Source Code and Client Projects.

-The first version will be a simple HTML Book render that includes Syntax Highlighting of code blocks.
+The first version will be a simple HTML Book renderer that includes Syntax Highlighting of code blocks.
 You can include multiple languages within one book by adding the language name to the top of the code block, like so: